Thierry Roussel

-Thierry Roussel (born February 16, 1953) was the fourth husband of Christina Onassis, and the only man with whom she had a child, daughter Athina Onassis Roussel.
+Thierry Roussel (born 16 February 1953) is a French businessman.
+He was the fourth husband of Christina Onassis, daughter of well-noted Greek shipping magnate Aristotle Onassis, and the only man with whom she had a child, daughter Athina Onassis Roussel.
 Roussel is best known as the controversial former co-trustee of his eldest child's famous fortune and for having been involved in a number of legal entanglements with the four Greek trustees of that fortune.
 These disputes were mostly ended (or quieted) in 1999 by the court-ordered transfer of the administration of Athina's trust to a private auditing firm.

 Early life and background

-Thierry Patrick François Roussel was born on 16 February 1953 in Neuilly-sur-Seine, Hauts-de-Seine, near Paris, the son of the late Henri Julien Gaston Roussel, who was President and General Manager of the Roussel Uclaf Laboratoires Pharmaceutiques, and his wife, Francine Grinda, daughter of Jean-Paul Grinda and grand-daughter of the French politician Édouard Grinda.
+Thierry Patrick François Roussel was born on 16 February 1953 in Neuilly-sur-Seine, Hauts-de-Seine, near Paris, the son of the late Henri Julien Gaston Roussel, who was President and General Manager of the Roussel Uclaf Laboratoires Pharmaceutiques, and his wife, Francine Grinda, daughter of Jean-Paul Grinda and granddaughter of the French politician Édouard Grinda.
 He graduated from high school in 1972.
 He studied economics at Panthéon-Assas University.

 He has two sisters: Patricia Roussel and Christine Roussel, the duchess of Luynes (widow of Jean d'Albert, 12th duc de Luynes).
 His maternal uncles are the veteran Davis Cup tennis player Jean-Noël Grinda and Olivier Grinda.
 The Roussel family's fortunes derive from the Roussel Uclaf pharmaceutical corporation, most famous in the US for the design of the abortifacient RU-486 (mifepristone).

-Business career

-Business interests
+Career

-Roussel reportedly formed his first company at the age of 22 and went on establishing publicity space rental companies such as AEA, Super-média and Média Center (sold to the Carat Group).
-He formed the financial management company SGFC in 1987 whereas he is claimed to remain President.
-In 2003, Roussel founded the "GMT Multi-Strategy Fund of Funds" with the participation of numerous international banks.
+Roussel reportedly formed his first company at age 22 and went on establishing publicity space rental companies such as AEA, Super-média and Média Center (sold to the Carat Group).
+He formed the financial management company SGFC in 1987 whereas he is claimed to remain its president.
+In 2003, Roussel founded GMT Multi-Strategy Fund of Funds with the participation of numerous international banks.
 The fund's website was no longer active as of 8 February 2020.

-It is claimed that Roussel has held business interests in a Paris modeling agency, a boat building corporation in Morocco and a horse breeding company named "European Horses".
-His daughters (Athina and Sandrine) are known to be competitive show jumpers.
+It is claimed that Roussel has held business interests in a Paris modeling agency, a boat building corporation in Morocco, and a horse breeding company, European Horses.
+His daughters Athina and Sandrine have been competitive show jumpers.